To the Green Fields Beyond (game): Scenarios

 All three scenarios can be joined together into a single 17-turn campaign, with a single turn encompassing one day of game time.

 Publication history

 To the Green Fields Beyond was designed by David Isby, and features art and cartography by Redmond Simonsen.
 Although wargames based on World War I had not been popular to this point in time, To the Green Fields Beyond proved to be a surprise hit, with pre-orders alone pushing it to #7 on the SPI Top 10 Bestseller list six months before it was released.
 When it was published in June 1978, it rose another spot to #6.

 In the 1990s, Decision Games acquired the license and published a revised second edition with streamlined rules.
-In 2004, Excalibur Games acquired the license and republished SPI's original game.
+In 2004, Excalibre Games acquired the license and republished SPI's original game.